giellalt/lang-mdf/mdf.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-mdf/blob/main/../src/fst/affixes/verbs.lexc)</small>Conjunctions
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-mdf/blob/main/../src/fst/affixes/verbs.lexc)</small>Quantifier inflection

-The MOKSHA language conjunctions

-CONJUNCTIONS
+Numerals in the MOKSHA language inflect in the same cases as regular nouns.

+NUMERALS

+NUMBERS

+ * **LEXICON ARABICCASE**  adds +Arab

+ * **LEXICON ARABICCASE0**  adds +Arab

+ * **LEXICON ARABICCOMPOUNDS**  !
+1-osainen

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/numbers.lexc](http://github.com/giellalt/lang-mdf/blob/main/../src/fst/affixes/numbers.lexc)</small>Interjections

+The MOKSHA language interjections

+INTERJECTIONS

+ LEXICON VOCATIVE_  should these really be interjections?
+2018-11-10

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/conjunctors.lexc](http://github.com/giellalt/lang-mdf/blob/main/../src/fst/affixes/conjunctors.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/interjections.lexc](http://github.com/giellalt/lang-mdf/blob/main/../src/fst/affixes/interjections.lexc)</small>Proper noun inflection

 The MOKSHA language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.